 - Stability and Change

-How do the performance expectations relate to 3-dimensional learning?
+How do performance expectations relate to the three dimensions of the NGSS?

 The performance expectations explain how a students will be assessed on the standards.
 These performance expectations are also 3D as each one incorporates all three dimensions of the NGSS.
 For example, we can look at the following performance expectation:

 - MS-PS1-1: Develop and use models to describe the atomic composition of simple molecules and extended structures.